fsjohnhuang/notebook/note/front_end/window.onunload.md

  method e.preventDefault does not work.
  IE is in the same way(event.returnValue = "<text>")

-  do request by ajax under beforeunload event handler rather than unload. because of request would be missed in unload event handler.

 ### under Firefox
   there is no response even error, when we call alert,prompt and confirm method of Window object in beforeunload or unload event handler. as long as the return value of `beforeunload` event handler is the one except of null/undefined, there would be confirm dialog show up before close or refresh the page.but no customized text of the confirm.